 In the table below is the listing of players, seeded from highest (#1) to lowest (#32), who are due to play in an Association of Tennis Players (ATP) tournament for women.
 This tournament has four knockout rounds before the final, i.e., first round, second round, quarterfinals, and semi-finals.
-In the first round, the highest seeded player plays the lowest seeded player (seed #32) which is designated match No. 1 of first round: the 2nd seeded player plays the 31st seeded player which is designated match No.2 of the first round, and so on.
-Thus, for instance, match Mo.
-16 of first round is to be played between 16th seeded player and the 17th seeded player.
-In the second round, the winner of match No. 1 of first round plays the winner of match No. 16 of first round and is designated match No. 1 of second round, Similarly, the winner of match No. 2 of first round plays the winner of match No. 15 of first round, and is designated match No. 2 of second round.
+In the first round, the highest seeded player plays the lowest seeded player (seed #32) which is designated match No. 1 of first round; the 2nd seeded player plays the 31st seeded player which is designated match No. 2 of the first round, and so on.
+Thus, for instance, match No. 16 of first round is to be played between 16th seeded player and the 17th seeded player.
+In the second round, the winner of match No. 1 of first round plays the winner of match No. 16 of first round and is designated match No. 1 of second round.
+Similarly, the winner of match No. 2 of first round plays the winner of match No. 2 of first round plays the winner of match No. 3 of first round, and is designated match No. 2 of second round.
 Thus, for instance, match No. 8 of the second round is to be played between the winner of match No. 8 of first round and the winner of match No. 9 of first round.
 The same pattern is followed for later rounds as well.